 When the graft is left to heal, the bone fuses and begins to grow new bone that can then be used to strengthen the jawline or as an anchor for an implant.

 After your bone graft, you will want to stick to soft foods for the rest of the day.
 After that, you should be able to return to eating normally.
 You may also need to avoid dairy.
 We will discuss this with you if it is necessary in your case.

 We may prescribe an antibiotic or suggest other medications.
 Be sure to take these medications as directed for the best possible outcome.

 Trust the Experts

-If you believe you may need a bone graft, contact San Tan Oral Surgery in Gilbert, AZ, to schedule a consultation.
+If you believe you may need a Dental Bone Grafting Phoenix , contact San Tan Oral Surgery in Gilbert, AZ, to schedule a consultation.
 We will examine your teeth and evaluate your dental health to determine if a graft is the right option in your situation.
 We will answer all of your questions about the procedure and will discuss the process and recommend the best course of action.